 See here for location, lodging and travel information.

 Do I need to buy a ticket or wristband?

-All events occurring at Cathedral Square and the other outdoor, public spaces are free, with no tickets or wristbands required (other than for access to VIP areas).
-Events occurring in music venues require a festival wristband.
+All events occurring at outdoor, public spaces are free, with no tickets or wristbands required (other than for access to VIP areas).
+Events occurring in music venues may require a cover charge or wristband.